The Meaning Behind 32 LGBTQ Pride Flags (Lesbian, Gay, Bi, Trans, Queer, & More)

 Leather Pride Flag

 Members of the International Bear Brotherhood—comprised of gay men with a specific set of physical traits, including facial hair and a sturdy build—got their own flag in 1995.
-The dark brown, orange/rust, golden yellow, tan, white, gray, and black stripes of the flag represent the fur colors of bears (the animal).
+The dark brown, orange/rust, golden yellow, tan, white, gray and black stripes of the flag represent the fur colors of the animal the group is named after.

 Rubber Pride Flag

 The leather subculture wasn’t the only group to get its own flag in 1995.
 Members of the rubber and latex fetish community did as well, courtesy of co-designers Peter Tolos and Scott Moats.
 According to the pair, the black color on the flag represents leather itself, while the red is a symbol of the group’s “blood passion for rubber and rubbermen” and the yellow stands for their “drive for intense rubber play and fantasies.”
 And yes, the design is a literal kink.